My Clear Rate Account FAQs

 How much will it cost to switch my service?

-If you are switching both local and long distance service there is no cost to you.
+If you are switching both local and long distance service and are not in a contract with your current carrier, there is no cost to you.
 Clear Rate pays for everything and even notifies your previous carriers for you.
-If you are switching just your long distance service your local service provider may charge $5.00 for the first line and $3.24 for each additional line, plus tax, if changed at the same time.
-Contact your carrier with questions.
+Contact your carrier with questions regarding contract status.

 How will I know if I’m switched to Clear Rate?

 Just call (toll free) 1-700-555-2055 and listen for “Clear Rate.”
 Or, you may call Customer Care at 1-877-877-4799 and one of our Customer Care representatives will be happy to assist you.

 Under what name will the charges appear on my phone bill?